alan-platform/alan-platform.github.io/pages/tutorials/data-import-export.md

 For the stategroup `Type` of the `Products`, you see a column `Type_operation?`.
 Two different operations are supported for **stategroups**:
-- `update` to update the existing state.
+- `update` to update the existing state
-- `set` to change the existing state to a new state.
+- `set` to change from the existing state to a new state

 For new `Products` (when the `item_operation` is `add`), you need a blank field.